 The ordering healthcare provider and parent/guardian must sign the permission to self-medicate statement on the Medication Authorization Form.
 A student may not self-administer these medications without this form on file with the school nurse.
 A parent/guardian of a student requiring medication during school hours (whether administered by the school nurse or self-administered) should contact the school nurse to obtain a Medication Authorization Form to be completed by both the physician and parent/guardian.
-The form can also be found on the school nurse or an administrator (with the exception of medication for self-administration).
+The form can also be found on the school nurse page of the school's website.
+A parent/guardian or responsible adult is required hand-deliver the medication directly to the school nurse or an administrator (with the exception of medication for self-administration).
 The medication must be in its original container with the student's name, name of medication and instructions for administration clearly printed on it.
 Medication must be picked up by the last student day or it shall be discarded accordingly.
 Please see Section 12 for field trip and work-based learning policies on the administration of medication.